 Driving in Madeira

-The Madeiran drivers are used to the many tourists that come to the island and are very friendly and courteous.
-When you leave the cities and take a trip on the more adventurous roads and mountainous terrains be aware that using the gearbox of your car (moving down the gears) will help you slow down and keep the brakes cool even on the most demanding slopes.
-Petrol stations are now in all areas of the island but do fill up before leaving the city of Funchal to save yourself any uneccesary worries.
+Madeiran drivers are used to the many tourists that come to the island and are very friendly and courteous.
+When you leave the cities and take a drive along the more adventurous roads and mountainous terrains, be aware that using the gearbox of your car (moving down the gears) will help you slow down and keep the brakes cool even on the most demanding slopes.
+Petrol stations can be found in all areas of the island but do fill up before leaving the city of Funchal to save yourself any unnecessary worries.
 Always stay within the legal speed limits and remember that drinking alcohol and driving is an offence throughout Europe.
 Just take your time, wear your seatbelts, take it easy and enjoy the beauty of Madeira!